 Despite these benefits, Farmers fell from the top of our list due to a number of economic issues.
 Of the five insurers we examined, Farmers had the lowest financial strength ratings of the companies we compared.

-While these ratings were still adequate, they didn’t stack up next to the other four insurance companies.
-Similarly, when examining premiums across the state (see below), Farmers’ were significantly more expensive — in some cases upwards of $1,000 higher — than policies from other Kansas insurers.
+While these ratings were still adequate, Farmers didn’t stack up next to the other four insurance companies.
+Similarly, when examining premiums across the state (see below), Farmers’ were significantly more expensive—in some cases upwards of $1,000 higher—than policies from other Kansas insurers.

 American Family Insurance had some of the lowest premiums across the state, as well as several opportunities for discounts.
 While it’s not our top pick, it’s still a good insurance company to request quotes from.

 The good: The insurer received average customer satisfaction ratings nationwide.
-And American Family’s online offerings are above average, just not our favorite.
+And American Family’s online offerings are above average.
 We appreciate that the site includes lots of educational information and tools, such as its DreamVault app, which helps you create a home inventory.

 The less good: Statistics from the Kansas Insurance Department show American Family has one of the higher complaint ratios of home insurance providers in the state at 5.1.
 And the company’s website doesn’t offer the most important service when it comes to home insurance: an online quote tool.
 Instead, you’re required to speak to an agent before receiving a quote.
 State Farm, Liberty Mutual, and Farmers all provided us with online quotes, making it easier for us to shop around.

-The lack of information on Iowa Farm Bureau’s financial strength and customer satisfaction dropped the insurer to the bottom of our list.
-Iowa Farm Bureau is still worth looking into, though.
+The lack of information on Farm Bureau’s financial strength and customer satisfaction dropped the insurer to the bottom of our list.
+Farm Bureau is still worth looking into, though.
 Because of its small, regional presence, the insurer may provide a better local perspective than the larger insurers above.

 There’s a good chance this is the case, as evidenced by the bureau’s guaranteed replacement cost coverage, which pays up to 125 percent of the insured value of your home.
 Regardless of the claim, this coverage is exemplary.
 It is particularly useful, however, in the aftermath of a tornado, storm, or other natural disaster, when extensive damage increases the costs of labor and materials.